PilzDE/.github/CONTRIBUTING.md

 If you are using `kinetic`, please substitute `melodic` with `kinetic`.

-If you are building from source, tell us for each PILZ-ROS repository you are building, which version/commit id you are using.
+If you are building from source, tell us for each PILZ-ROS repository you are building, which version/commit you are using.

 ### Steps to reproduce bug
 The step by step description, enables us to easily reproduce the bug with our hardware which, in turn, is key in fixing the bug.
 Try to be as specific as possible.
 If it possible, try to reduce the scenario which produces the bug, to the absolute minimum.
-In other words, try to minimize the number of bugs, needed to reproduce the bug.
+In other words, try to minimize the number of steps, needed to reproduce the bug.

 ### Expected behavior
 Tell us what you would expect to happen.
-This information allows us to verify, if it is an actual bug or maybe just a misunderstand of some functionality.
+This information allows us to verify, if it is an actual bug or maybe just a misunderstanding of some functionality.
 Furthermore, this information allow us, to ensure that the fixed system behaves as expected by the user.